 If you pay business rates, you might be eligible for rate relief.

-To qualify for a reduced business rate, your business must occupy either:
+To qualify for Small Business Rate Relief (SBRR), your business must occupy either:

 - a single property with a rateable value of less than £15,000